 I adore my community.
-I love the older rural women who encourage me and nurture me, I love my peers who are my friends who bring colour and joy to my life and I love the generation below me who I am now helping to nurture and support.
+I love the older rural women who encourage and nurture me.
+When I speak at a rural event I’m loved-on by this generation who always make a point of coming to tell me how proud they are of me and how they came “to support me”.
+It feels so incredibly nurturing.
 I love the sharing of stories, lives and struggles.
-I am so glad to live in the generation where sharing and storytelling is encouraged.
+I am so glad to live in the generation where sharing is encouraged.
 I feel sorry for the generation of women who felt that they did it best by keeping their struggles to themselves.

 Tell me about a time when you felt worried about your own or someone else’s health, safety or wellbeing on the farm, boat or in some other aspect of rural life.

 I have seen depression take many farmers very low.
 I’ve worried about the family as well as the farmer and for how they are going to get help and find their way through the journey.
 I’ve spent hours on the phone listening to their struggles and encouraging family members to speak up and take action.

 What practical things did or could you, your partner and / or others do to prevent someone from getting hurt?